How Poor Sleep Can Cause Headaches & What To Do, From An Expert

 If headaches and sleep are two issues you struggle with, Ruhoy also recommends looking to your nutrition.

 "We do know that magnesium deficiency seems to be associated with migraines," she says, adding that she takes magnesium herself.
-Supplements made from a form of magnesium called magnesium glycinate, like mbg's magnesium+, deliver the essential mineral and also show promise in supporting sleep quality.*
+Supplements made from a form of magnesium called magnesium glycinate, like mbg's sleep support+, deliver the essential mineral and also show promise in supporting sleep quality.*

 If you think poor sleep is triggering migraines for you, the good news is, quality sleep is possible.
 Get that sleep schedule down pat, consider trying a sleep supplement, and you'll be on your way to restful nights and headache-free days.*